Sexual Misconduct, Sexual Harassment, Dating and Domestic Violence, or Stalking and Resources

 A non-campus disciplinary proceeding, applicable to individual students, student

-sexual assaults.
-The accuser and the accused are entitled to the same opportunity to have others present during such a hearing.
-Both the accuser and the accused shall be informed of the outcome of this hearing.
+organizations, faculty and staff, will be held in cases of alleged sexual misconduct.
+Both Parties are entitled to the same opportunity to have others present during such a hearing and shall be informed of the outcome of this hearing.